magnus-patrick/magnus-patrick/README.md

 Hey, I'm Patrick!

-- 🌱 A novice at the Python language!
+- 🌱 A novice Pythonista!
 - ⚛️ Striving towards a branch of physics in the future!
 - 📚 Libraries attempted so far: SymPy, NumPy, SciPy, Matplotlib, Pandas, Tkinter
 - 💻 Code Editor: VS Code